Hawaii Medicaid / Med-QUEST Eligibility for Long-Term Care: Income & Asset Limits

 Hawaii Medicaid Long-Term Care Definition

 Medicaid, or Med-QUEST in HI, is a health insurance program for low-income individuals of all ages.
-While this program provides coverage for various groups of Hawaii residents, the focus here is long-term care Medicaid eligibility for elders, aged 65 and over.
-In addition to providing care in nursing homes, community care foster family homes, expanded adult residential care homes, and assisted living residences, Med-QUEST pays for non-medical services and supports to help frail seniors live in their homes.
+While this program provides coverage for various groups of Hawaii residents, our focus is on long-term care Medicaid eligibility for elders, aged 65 and over.
+In addition to providing care in nursing homes, community care foster family homes, and assisted living residences, Med-QUEST pays for non-medical services and supports to help frail seniors live in their homes.
 There are three categories of long-term care programs for which HI seniors may be eligible.

 1) Institutional / Nursing Home Medicaid – An entitlement; anyone who meets the eligibility requirements will receive benefits.
 Assistance is only provided in nursing home facilities.

-2) Home and Community Based Services (HCBS) – Hawaii used to offer HCBS Medicaid Waivers for the elderly, but no longer does.
-Instead, long-term care services are provided at home, adult day care, community care foster family homes, expanded adult residential care homes, or in assisted living residences via a managed care system.
+2) Home and Community Based Services (HCBS) – Hawaii provides long-term care services via a managed care system.
 This allows program participants to receive all needed services via one administering agency.
+Seniors can receive assistance at home, adult day care, community care foster family homes, or in assisted living residences.
+While HI Medicaid sets a per diem reimbursement rate for Expanded Adult Residential Care Homes, Medicaid beneficiaries cannot live in this setting, as these homes only accept private pay residents.
 There may be an enrollment cap for HCBS, and therefore, there may be a waiting list to receive services.

 3) Regular Medicaid / Aged, Blind, and Disabled – An entitlement; anyone who is eligible will receive assistance.
 Various long-term care benefits, such as personal care assistance or adult day care, may be available.

-In Hawaii, the Medicaid program is called Med-QUEST.
-While this is a state and federally funded program, the state administers the program under federally set parameters.
-The Hawaii Department of Human Services is the administering agency.
+While Medicaid is a state and federally funded program, Hawaii administers the program under federally set parameters.
+The Hawaii Department of Human Services is the administering agency for Med-QUEST.

 Income & Asset Limits for Eligibility

-Hawaii seniors must have limited financial means and a medical need to qualify for Medicaid long-term care.
-In 2024, a single Nursing Home Medicaid applicant must meet the following criteria: 1) Contribute nearly all of their monthly income towards care costs 2) Assets under $2,000 2) Require a Nursing Home Level of Care.
+In 2025, a single Nursing Home Medicaid applicant in Hawaii must meet the following criteria: 1) Contribute nearly all of their monthly income towards care costs 2) Assets under $2,000 2) Require a Nursing Home Level of Care.

 Income Definition & Exceptions